Falcon Dam

 Falcon Dam (Presa Falcón) is an earthen embankment dam on the Rio Grande between Starr County in the U.S. state of Texas and the city of Nueva Ciudad Guerrero in the Mexican state of Tamaulipas.
 The dam was built for water conservation, irrigation, hydroelectric power generation, flood control, and recreational purposes and as an international border crossing between Zapata and Starr Counties and Tamaulipas.
-Construction on the dam began in December 1950 and ended in April 1954 but it was dedicated by Mexican President Adolfo Ruiz Cortines and U.S. President Dwight D. Eisenhower in October 1953.
+Construction on the dam began in December 1950 and ended in April 1954, but it was dedicated by Mexican President Adolfo Ruiz Cortines and U.S. President Dwight D. Eisenhower in October 1953.

 Construction

 The Falcon Dam was authorized by the Treaty relating to the utilization of waters of the Colorado and Tijuana Rivers and of the Rio Grande or Water Treaty of 1944 between Mexico and the United States.
+Construction on the dam began on 15 December 1950, and the reservoir began to fill on 25 August 1953.
+The dam was dedicated on 19 October 1953, and work was officially complete on 8 April 1954.
+By October 1954, the dam's hydroelectric power station began to produce electricity.

+Construction

-Construction on the dam began on 15 December 1950 and the reservoir began to fill on 25 August 1953.
-The dam was dedicated on 19 October 1953 and work was officially complete on 8 April 1954.
+The Falcon Dam was authorized by the Treaty relating to the utilization of waters of the Colorado and Tijuana Rivers and of the Rio Grande or Water Treaty of 1944 between Mexico and the United States.
+Construction on the dam began on 15 December 1950, and the reservoir began to fill on 25 August 1953.
+The dam was dedicated on 19 October 1953, and work was officially complete on 8 April 1954.
 By October 1954, the dam's hydroelectric power station began to produce electricity.